KodoPengin/PenginUI-Steam-Skin/readme/del_u3a/readme_EN.txt

 hosts:

 The hosts file is used for our purpose as protection against outbound traffic and sending our data.
-The batch makes under point 5 some entries in this file and blocks analytics of the company Unity Technologies and the crashsender of the Valve Corporation, which is active in the background of the own steamsession.
+The batch (Point 5) in this file is used to block some analytics of the company Unity Technologies and crashlytics of Valve Corporation and Avalanche Studios.

 hosts folder: C:\Windows\System32\drivers\etc